huggingface/community-events/jax-controlnet-sprint/README.md

     This should give you a link to a website, where you can authenticate your gmail account.

 5. Finally, you can ssh into the TPU VM!
-Please run the following command by setting`--zone` to `us-central2-b` and to the TPU name also sent to you in the second email.
+Please run the following command by setting`--zone` to `us-central2-b` and to the TPU name also sent to you via email from the Hugging Face team.

     ```bash
     $ gcloud alpha compute tpus tpu-vm ssh <tpu-name> --zone <zone> --project hf-flax
     ```

 This should ssh you into the TPU VM!

+> 💡 Note: The TPU VMs are already attached to persistent storage drives (of 3 TB).
+This will be helpful in case your team wants to perform training on a large dataset locally.
+The disk name of the storage drive should also be present in the email you received.
+Follow [this section](https://github.com/huggingface/community-events/tree/main/jax-controlnet-sprint#mount-a-disk) for more details.

 ### Installing JAX